AIRES: A system for air shower simulations: Getting and installing AIRES

 AIRES is distributed worldwide as ``free software'' for all scientists working in educational/research non-profit institutions.
 Users from commercial or non-educational institutions must obtain the author's written permission before using the software.

-The present version of AIRES (\currairesversion) can be obtained from the World Wide Web, at the following address:
+The present version of AIRES (\currairesversion) can be obtained from the World Wide Web, at the following site:

-AIRES is distributed in the form of a compressed UNIX tar file.
-The installation is automatic for UNIX systems.
+AIRES is distributed in the form of compressed UNIX tar files.
+The installation is automatic for LINUX and Mac OS systems.
 For other operating systems some adaptive work may be needed.
 Appendix \ppref{A:installing} contains detailed instructions on how to install AIRES and/or maintain an existing installation.